jthorniley/pyusb2ax/doc/source/usb2ax.rst

     :param servo_id: The bus ID of the servo to be written to.
     :type servo_id: integer
-    :param parameter: The control table point to write.
+    :param parameter: The control table point to write - a value allowed for the attached servo as listed in :ref:`control-tables`.
     :type parameter: string
     :param value: The value to write.
     :type value: integer